Ginger Cucumber Salad

 - 2 large cucumbers - halved lengthwise, deseeded, and cut into ½-inch slices

-- Whisk green onions, rice vinegar, sugar, ginger, chili oil, salt, and sesame oil together in a bowl; add cucumber and stir to coat.
+- Whisk green onions, rice vinegar, sugar, ginger, chili oil, sesame oil, and salt together in a bowl; add cucumber and stir to coat.

 Make this salad shortly before serving to ensure the cucumbers don't water down the dressing.
 To leech some water out of the cucumbers before serving, toss the cucumber slices in a pinch of salt.
 Place in a strainer and let sit for 30 minutes.
 Dress as directed.